darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 You may notice that from PostgreSQL engine perspective calling *my_first_function* looks identical even if the actual body of function written in plpython is either flat function or complex object.

-As for business logic that I will show you I am not trying to convince you to start using procedural against object programming or the other way around.
+As for business logic with Python inside of database that I want show you I am not trying to convince you to start using procedural programming against object programming or the other way around.
 As I already said - it is up to you to decide what will fit best when writing plpython functions, although please read below Zen of Python.
 Again, again, and... again before you start writing actually any Python code.

 > Beautiful is better than ugly.